pingcap/docs-cn/tiup/tiup-component-cluster-check.md

 >
 > If the `tiup cluster check <cluster-name>` command is used, you must add the `--cluster` option: `tiup cluster check <cluster-name> --cluster`.

+### -N, --node

+- Specifies the nodes to be checked.
+The value of this option is a comma-separated list of node IDs.
+You can get the node IDs from the first column of the cluster status table returned by the [`tiup cluster display`](/tiup/tiup-component-cluster-display.md) command.
+- Data type: `STRINGS`
+- If this option is not specified in the command, all nodes are checked by default.

+> **Note:**
+>
+> If the `-R, --role` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.

+### -R, --role

+- Specifies the roles to be checked.
+The value of this option is a comma-separated list of node roles.
+You can get the roles of nodes from the second column of the cluster status table returned by the [`tiup cluster display`](/tiup/tiup-component-cluster-display.md) command.
+- Data type: `STRINGS`
+- If this option is not specified in the command, all roles are checked by default.

+> **Note:**
+>
+> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.

 ### --enable-cpu

 - Enables the check of CPU core number.